 - magnetised materials

-In addition to hazard labels, handling labels must be attached to all packaging and clearly visible where needed.
-You must use these 4 handling labels with the appropriate hazard labels:
+In addition to hazard labels, trained staff must attach handling labels where needed.
+Staff must use these 4 handling labels with the appropriate hazard labels:

 Cargo aircraft only